KCEN-TV: History

 KCEN, the Temple Daily Telegram and the Killeen Daily Herald remained under the Mayborn family's ownership after Frank's death in 1987, with his third wife, Sue, taking over running the station.
 In January 2009, Frank Mayborn Enterprises, Inc. entered into an agreement to sell KCEN to Dallas-based London Broadcasting Company, with a purchase price of $26 million—a handsome return on Frank Mayborn's original investment in KTEM radio in 1936.

-KCEN had operated a low-powered translator in the Brazos Valley on UHF channel 62 for many years.
+KCEN had operated a low-power translator in the Brazos Valley on UHF channel 62 for many years.
 On January 20, 2003, this translator was upgraded to Class A status on UHF channel 23 under new calls, KMAY-LP.
-Like its low-powered predecessor, it was a straight simulcast of KCEN, only mentioned in legal IDs.
+Like its low-power predecessor, it was a straight simulcast of KCEN, only mentioned in legal IDs.
 KMAY switched to digital on June 12, 2009.
-On July 3, 2011, London Broadcasting announced that KMAY would be converted to a semi-satellite of KCEN for the Bryan–College Station market under the new callsign KAGS-LD, with local news programming and commercial advertisements from KCEN replaced with newscasts and commercials targeted to the Brazos Valley area.
+On July 3, 2011, London Broadcasting announced that KMAY would be converted to a semi-satellite of KCEN for the Bryan–College Station submarket under the new callsign KAGS-LD, with local news programming and commercial advertisements from KCEN replaced with newscasts and commercials targeted to the Brazos Valley area.
 KAGS was relaunched as a locally focused station in October of that year.
 On September 26, 2011, Azteca América programming on digital subchannel 6.3 was replaced with programming from classic television network MeTV.

 On May 14, 2014, the Gannett Company announced that it would acquire KCEN-TV and five other LBC stations for $215 million.
 Gannett's CEO Gracia Martore touted that the acquisition would give the company a presence in several fast-growing markets, and opportunities for local advertisers to leverage its digital marketing platform.
 The sale was completed on July 8, 2014.
 13 months later, on June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KCEN was retained by the latter company, named Tegna.
 However, KCEN retained its London Broadcasting-era website until September 2016.

 In January 2016, KCEN announced it would vacate its longtime studios in Eddy and move to the former complex of First Baptist Church in downtown Temple.
 Station management explained that the fast-growth of Bell County contributed to their decision; general manager Gayle Kiger said that it was important for "the fastest-growing and largest county" in the channel 6 coverage area to have a station based there.
 She also said that KCEN would have likely had to move anyway, as there was not enough room to expand its Eddy facility.
 The move was completed in early 2017.